A Bus Carrying Members Of A Canadian Hockey Team Crashed, Killing 14

 A bus carrying members of a Canadian junior ice hockey team crashed Friday, killing 14 people, police have confirmed.

-The Humbolt Broncos were en route to a game against the Nipawin Hawks when around 5 p.m. their bus collided with another vehicle in the province of Saskatchewan.
+The Humbolt Broncos were en route to a game against the Nipawin Hawks when their bus collided with a truck at around around 5 p.m., 30 kilometers north of Tisdale in Saskatchewan province.

-The other passengers have been hospitalized, and three are in a critical condition.
+"Our prayers are with those who lost their lives and those who are injured," he said.

+"At times like these communities often come together to support one another.
+I think this is such a dark time tonight, this is a good thing that people come together in the time of need, they don't stay at home."

-A Royal Canadian Mounted Police official said at a news conference Friday the crash was a "significant accident, we had a tractor trailer and a bus collide."
+At a news conference Friday, a police official had described the crash as a "significant accident, we had a tractor trailer and a bus collide."

 Images shared by local media show wreckage lying beside the road.